kshvedov/PA4_CS355_PostScriptInterpreter/README.md

 dictionary.

-Part 3 was primarily to learn the difference between a static scope and a dynamic scope and how to implement each one within the python language to allow the PostScript interpreter to act accordingly.
+Part 3 was primarily to learn the difference between a static scope and a dynamic scope and how to implement each one within the Python 3 language to allow the PostScript interpreter to act accordingly.